 The firmware must be loadable onto the HTM itself, and it must boot into that firmware automatically upon power-up.
 HTM-025 The HTM shall provide 6 Multi-Gigabit Transceiver (MGT) channels of FEX-like data to each Hub via the ATCA backplane HTM-030 The HTM shall receive 1 MGT channel of combined data from Hub1 Optionally, the HTM could receive 1 MGT channel of combined data from Hub2 as well.
 HTM-035 The HTM shall be capable of receiving and validating the combined data HTM-040 The HTM shall receive and lock to the 40.08 MHz LHC clock from Hub1, via the ATCA backplane.
 40.08 MHz clock from Hub2 to be routed to a pair of SelectIO pins, merely to check that it exists.
-HTM-045 The HTM shall generate a 320.64 MHz clock locked to the 40.08 MHz LHC clock from Hub1.
+HTM-045 The HTM shall generate a $320.64~\mathrm{MHz}$ clock locked to the $40.08~\mathrm{MHz}$ LHC clock from Hub1.
 HTM-050 The HTM shall use the generated 320.64 MHz clock as a reference for its MGTs.
-HTM-055The HRM shall provide the 40.08 MHz and 320.64 MHz clocks to its FPGA for use as logic clocks.
+HTM-055 The HRM shall provide the $40.08~\mathrm{MHz}$ and $320.64~\mathrm{MHz}$ clocks to its FPGA for use as logic clocks.
 HTM-060 The HTM MGTs shall operate at 6.4 Gbps minimum.
-Optionally, the HTM MGTs could operate at 9.6 Gbps or above.
+Optionally, the HTM MGTs can operated at 9.8 to 10.2 Gbps.
 HTM-065 The HTM shall communicate with Hub1 via Ethernet over the ATCA backplane.
 Communicating to Hub2 via Ethernet over the ATCA backplane is desirable as well, but not a hard requirement.
 HTM-070 The HTM shall detect which ATCA slot it is in via the backplane hardware slot ID pins.
-HTM-075 The HTM shall generate a MAC address from the hardware slot ID HTM-080 The HTM shall generate a static IP address from the hardware slot ID HTM-085 The HTM shall provide several status LEDs on the front panel.
+HTM-075 The HTM shall generate a MAC address from the hardware slot ID HTM-080 The HTM shall generate a static IP address from the hardware slot ID